 The ability of the board of directors to issue separate classes or series of preferred stock provides flexibility to tailor senior securities in response to terms specifically negotiated by investors.
 Our board of directors wishes to preserve maximum flexibility to issue preferred stock in public offerings, in private transactions with institutional investors or in the acquisition of income-producing properties when the investor wishes to hold a senior security.
 In order to maintain its status as a real estate investment trust for federal income tax purposes, Regency is required to distribute 90% of its REIT taxable income.
 Accordingly, our ability to grow depends on our ability to access external sources of capital at attractive rates.
 The board of directors believes that our ability to raise capital will be enhanced by having as flexible a capital structure as possible.

-The board intends to issue preferred stock for the purpose of raising capital and not for the purpose of making a takeover of Regency more difficult.
-We issued shares of non-voting Series 3 preferred stock in an underwritten public offering in March 2003 in the form of non-redeemable preferred stock commonly known "perpetual preferred stock."
+We issued shares of Series 3 preferred stock in an underwritten public offering in March 2003 in the form of non-redeemable preferred stock commonly known "perpetual preferred stock."
 As a general rule, investors are accustomed to seeing perpetual preferred stock with a liquidation preference of \$25 per share.
-However, to preserve flexibility to issue additional shares of preferred stock in the future, our board of directors chose to use a depositary arrangement, issuing 300,000 shares of Regency preferred stock having a liquidation preference of \$25 per share, which underly 3 million depositary shares each representing a 1/10th fractional interest in a share of Series 3 preferred stock.
+However, to preserve flexibility to issue additional shares of preferred stock in the future, our board of directors chose to use a depositary arrangement, issuing 300,000 shares of Regency preferred stock having a liquidation preference of \$250 per share, which underly 3 million depositary shares each representing a 1/10th fractional interest in a share of Series 3 preferred stock.
 This arrangement is cumbersome and results in additional expense because of the fees of the depositary.
 In addition, it makes our capital structure more complex.

 The board of directors would like to have the flexibility to issue preferred stock in the future with a per share liquidation preference of \$25 per share.
 If shareholders approve the proposed amendment increasing the number of authorized shares of preferred stock to 30 million shares, 27,410,000 shares would be available for future transactions.
 Using a liquidation preference of \$25 per share, Regency would have the flexibility to raise up to approximately \$685 million in the form of perpetual preferred stock.
-We do not anticipate issuing perpetual preferred stock that would have voting rights (except as required by law or rules of any exchange on which the preferred stock would be listed for trading).
-We expect that any preferred stock we issue with voting rights, such as convertible preferred stock, would have no more than one vote for each \$25 of liquidation preference or would vote on an as-converted basis.